Family Mourns 11-Year-Old Kaliyah Lost in Thames Tragedy

 “They said, ‘one of my friends was playing in the water… she’s gone underneath and we can’t find her’.”

-She noted the dangerous conditions near the riverbank:
+She warned of the treacherous conditions by the riverbank:

 “The water is very high.
 The causeway was very slippery and appeared to be covered in moss.”

-Detective Superintendent Scott Ware, leading the investigation, described the incident as a “tragic accident that took away a little girl who was loved by many.”
+Detective Superintendent Scott Ware, leading the investigation, described the heartbreaking loss as a “tragic accident that took away a little girl who was loved by many.”

 “Our specialist officers will continue to support Kaliyah’s family as they process this heart-breaking news.
 I echo her family’s request for privacy… and urge the public to refrain from wholly inaccurate speculation both on and offline.”